Code-Institute-Submissions/Vepp1-cinemary/README.md

 ### Unfixed Bugs

-- Creating and loggin into an account is not working on IOS mobile devices.
+- Creating and logging into an account is not working on IOS mobile devices.

 ---